Holographic flavour and neural networks: Extremising the DBI action with neural network

 \section{Extremising the DBI action with neural network}

-One of the ways to introduce fundamental degrees of freedom in the context if holography is to consider probe D-branes \cite{Karch:2002sh}.
-In this paper we will focus on examples of D7--brane embeddings even though the approach the we are describing is directly applicable to any of the Dp/Dq intersections.
+One of the ways to introduce fundamental degrees of freedom in the context of holography is to consider probe D-branes \cite{Karch:2002sh}.
+In this paper we will focus on examples of D7--brane embeddings even though the approach that we are describing is directly applicable to any of the Dp/Dq intersections.
 The DBI action is given by:

 where $\mu_7 = [(2\pi)^7\alpha'^4]^{-1}$ is the D7-brane tension, $G_{ab}$ and $B_{ab}$ are the pull backs of the metric and the Kalb-Rammond $B$-field and $F_{ab}$ is the world-volume gauge field.
-In most applications one considers and an ansatz for the D7-brane embedding and solves the Euler-Lagrange equations which extremise the action (\ref{DBI}).
-In this work we will describe a method where after fixing the ansatz, we regularize the action (\ref{DBI}), with the results being interpreted as the thermodynamic free energy of the system and then use neural network to parameterise the embedding and train the network using the regularized free energy as the loss function during the training process.
+In most applications one considers an ansatz for the D7-brane embedding and solves the Euler-Lagrange equations which extremise the action (\ref{DBI}).
+In this work we will describe a method where after fixing the ansatz, we regularize the action (\ref{DBI}), with the results being interpreted as the thermodynamic free energy of the system and then use neural network to parameterize the embedding and train the network using the regularized free energy as the loss function during the training process.

 To formulate a finite free energy functional one could use the elegant scheme of ref. ~\cite{Karch:2005ms}, where an appropriate covariant counter term is added to the action to cancel the ``UV divergences'', or equivalently one can use a subtraction regularization scheme where the free energy of a benchmark embedding is subtracted to keep the free energy finite.
 For simplicity in our examples we will use the latter approach.
 We begin with the example of magnetic catalysis of chiral symmetry breaking in the D3/D7 system.